influxdata/docs-v2/content/chronograf/v1/administration/managing-queries.md

 2. Click on **InfluxDB**.
 3. Click the **Queries** tab.
 4. Click the **CSV** button in the upper-righthand corner.
-5. The CSV file is downloaded to your Downlaods folder.
+5. The CSV file is downloaded to your Downloads folder.